kazufusa/commit_message_examples/README.md

 - Use weak pointer instead of manual bookkeeping
 - Change all uses of 'CInt' to 'Int32' in the SDK overlay
 - Change integer#year to return a Fixnum instead of a Float to improve consistency

+## Add supports

+Add support for closure contexts to readMetadataFromInstance() Add support for activating and deactivating package-specific keymaps